c0dejump/HawkScan/README.md

     --exclude EXCLUDE [EXCLUDE ...]
 Exclude page, response code, response size.
 (Exemples: --exclude 500,337b)
     --auto                Automatic threads depending response to website.
 Max: 30 --update              For automatic update
+    --lightmode           For a just simple fuzzing 1 request per second & a new session for each request

 > Wordlist Settings:
     -w WORDLIST           Wordlist used for Fuzzing the desired webite.
 Default: dichawk.txt